Nauru has very few formally protected terrestrial areas due to extensive mining. Conservation attempts are ongoing but face significant challenges.

 Choosing local businesses keeps funds circulating within Nauru.

-Direct purchases from individuals strengthen their livelihoods.
+Direct acquisitions from individuals strengthen their livelihoods.

 Your patronage fosters small business expansion.

-If you wish to contribute, support reputable local charities or community projects rather than giving directly to individuals.
+If you wish to contribute, support reputable local charities or community projects rather than giving personally to individuals.
 This helps ensure resources reach those in need effectively and fosters sustainable development.
 Inquire through local community leaders or church groups for legitimate needs.